zhumingpassional/RLSolver/README.md

 # RLSolver: GPU-based Massively Parallel Environments for Combinatorial Optimization (CO) Problems Using Reinforcement Learning

 We aim to showcase the effectiveness of massively parallel environments for combinatorial optimization (CO) problems using reinforcement learning (RL).
-RL with the help of GPU based parallel environments can significantly improve the sampling efficiency and can obtain high-quality solutions within short time.
+RL with the help of GPU based parallel environments can significantly improve the sampling speed and can obtain high-quality solutions within short time.

 # Overview